Tiger Mangweni: Playing career

+He was part of the Blue Bulls team who won the 2008 Vodacom Cup title against the Lions.

 In 2009, he was a member of the Southern Kings team that played in the 2009 British & Irish Lions tour to South Africa.

 In 2010, he was released by the to join the for the 2010 Currie Cup First Division campaign.
 He was named in the wider training squad for the 2013 Super Rugby season, but was subsequently released to the Vodacom Cup squad.

 Coaching

 He retired as a player at the end of the 2013 season and was appointed the defensive coach for the EP Kings' Vodacom Cup side.